 This measure is based on the self-reported presence of a key structural aspect of hospital care.
 That is the current state of the art for broad structural measures, absent mechanisms like Accreditation Audits.
-As these data re not to be collected anonymously, as they are verifiable, as the health care facility has no specific incentive to deceive, and as deception related to performance measurement could be considered fraud, we are confident that this is a mild limitation.
+As these data are not to be collected anonymously, since they are verifiable, the healthcare facility has no specific incentive to deceive, and as deception related to performance measurement could be considered fraud, we are confident that this is a mild limitation.

-The definition of high-risk obstetrical care is based on a careful, evidence-driven consensus process that was highly engaged and guided by an extraordinary and multidisciplinary panel of national experts.
+The definition of HROB care is based upon a careful, evidence-driven consensus process that was highly engaged and guided by an extraordinary and multidisciplinary panel of national experts.
 The CAPQuaM team carefully and faithfully operationalized their conclusions and maintained dialogue as we did so.
 Still, there were infinite combinations of qualifying criteria, and we had to specify one.
 We are confident that the specifications are strong, the conditions meaningful, and the population at increased risk.
-But these measures were designed from the outset and explicitly discussed at the expert meeting to be population-based measures.
-They are intended for the measurement of performance across populations, not for the assessment of the quality of an individual's care.
-The inevitable noise in the measures was designed to be dwarfed by the signal when applied to large numbers of pregnant women but not for any given individual.
+It wasn't until we did later work outside of the CAPQuaM context that we found that in the State of Ohio, women on Medicaid who were identified as HROB experienced higher rates of infant mortality.